PrimeRevenue/derailed/DOCKER-VOLUME-PERF-ISSUE-README.md

 This info includes an A/B test to demonstrate same simple Rails 4 app used for coding interviews.

 * One image created will include the entire app, bundled Gems and SQLite DB included - Test A
-* One image is same app but loads the app via mount, running CMD will bundle, load schema and run perf test.
+* One image is same app but loads the app via mount, running CMD will bundle, load schema and run perf test. - Test B

 ## A version-controlled repository so any changes/improvements to the test case can be easily tracked.